 The take-home message?
 The flu vaccine is a critical part of keeping your asthma well-controlled.
 It could save your life or the life of a loved one with asthma.

-Medical Review April 2021 by Sarah Goff, MD, PhD, and October 2021 by David Stukus, MD
+Medical Review: October 2022 by David Stukus, MD